Ivan-SB/lib2eclipse/README.md

 6. Use this tool
 7. Refresh your C project (F5)
-8. Due to a problem in FreeRTOS disable Link-time optimizer -flto (Proprieties > C/C++ Build > Settings > Optimization) [^1] I noticed that sometimes you've to close/reopen a prooject more than once before Eclipse get aware of all the changes to get a successful build.
+8. Due to a problem in FreeRTOS disable Link-time optimizer -flto (Proprieties > C/C++ Build > Settings > Optimization) [^1] I noticed that sometimes you've to close/reopen a project more than once before Eclipse get aware of all the changes to get a successful build.

-Currently the program makes a backup of your .cproject file and still it doesn't overwrite the original one, rather it saves a new one in the working directory.
+The program makes a backup of your .cproject file.
+The backup copy is never overwritten.
-You'd have to manually copy the generated .cproject over the Eclipse one.
-This is going to change as soon as I'll be more confident in the code.

 ### Examples
 #### first install over a fresh GNU ARM STM32 project